Manhasset High School has three community service programs:

-Hours for these awards are now going to be submitted electronically through
+Hours for these awards must be submitted electronically through

 P4G is available on the web as well as iOS and Android.

-All students must review the video link below for instructions on submitting community service hours through the P4G platform before an account can be set up.
+All students must review the account set-up instructions on submitting community service hours through the P4G platform before an account can be set up.

-- Students must print out the Supervisor Letter posted at the bottom of this page to give to adult supervisors from the non profit organizations they volunteer with to get the necessary contact information.
-This is the only way volunteer hours can be validated by the organizations.
+- Students must print out the Supervisor Letter posted at the bottom of this page to give to adult supervisors from the non profit organizations they volunteer with to get the necessary contact/email information.
+This is the only way volunteer hours can be entered into Passport For Good and subsequently approved by the organizations.